-Keep an eye out when your boat approaches Koh Kood for the gleaming, golden Buddha statue at Ao Salad temple.
+If you’re arriving direct form the mainland, keep an eye out when your boat approaches Koh Kood for the gleaming, golden Buddha statue at Ao Salad temple.
 The seated Buddha is around 20 metres tall and watches over the fisherman in the village below.

 Snorkelling and Diving

 There are three dive companies on the island BB Divers, Koh Kood Divers and Paradise Divers – which was the first diving school on the island.
 All offer similar PADI courses plus fun dives and snorkelling trips.
 Expect to pay around 14,500 Baht for the PADI open Watrer course; 3,000 – 3,500 Baht for a dive trip with two dives.
 And 1,200 Baht or so for a snorkelling trip.
 Prices include all equipment and lunch on the boat.